โœจ Trusted reviews and recommendations across tech, lifestyle, and more

 Pros:

-• Lightweight EZ-Lift PLUS infant car seat meets federal safety standards; includes 5-point harness, anti-rebound handle, and no-twist indicator.
+• EZ-Lift PLUS infant car seat includes a 5-point harness, anti-rebound handle, and no-twist indicator.

-• Reclining seat, large canopy with peek-a-boo window, extra-large storage basket, and deluxe parent console.
+• Reclining seat, large canopy with peek-a-boo window, extra-large storage basket, and parent console.

 Cons:

-• Heavier frame (37.68 lbs) may be cumbersome for caregivers who lift and store the stroller frequently.
+• Heavier frame may be cumbersome for caregivers who lift and store the stroller often.

-• Air-filled rear tires require periodic inflation and occasional repair compared with foam or rubber alternatives.
+• Air-filled rear tires need periodic inflation and can require repair.

 Graco Modes Pramette 3-in-1 Travel System with SnugRide 35 Infant Car Seat (Ellington)